TicketsBot-cloud/docs/src/commands/gdpr.md

 **You CAN:**

 - ✅ Delete transcripts from servers you own
-- ✅ Delete your own messages from any transcript you participated in
+- ✅ Anonymize your own messages from any transcript you participated in

 **You CANNOT:**

 - ❌ Delete transcripts from servers you don't own
-- ❌ Delete other users' messages (unless you own the server and delete the entire transcript)
+- ❌ Anonymize or delete other users' messages (unless you own the server and delete the entire transcript)
-- ❌ Recover deleted transcripts or messages
+- ❌ Recover deleted transcripts or anonymized messages
-- ❌ Undo a GDPR request once processed
+- ❌ Undo a GDPR request once it's been queued or processed
+- ❌ Cancel a request after it has been submitted

 ### Permanence Warning

 <div class="warning">

-**⚠️ Warning:** All GDPR deletions are permanent and irreversible.
+**⚠️ Warning:** All GDPR deletions and anonymizations are permanent and irreversible.
 Once data is deleted or anonymized, it cannot be recovered.
 Make absolutely sure you want to proceed before confirming any request.
 </div>

 ### Request Queue

 - Requests are processed in the order they are received
 - You can have multiple pending requests
-- Closing your DMs or leaving the support server will **not** cancel your request
+- Closing your DMs with the bot will **not** cancel your request
-- There is no way to cancel a queued request
+- Once a request is queued, there is **no way to cancel it**

 ## Frequently Asked Questions

 **How long does processing take?**

 Most requests are processed within a few minutes to a few hours, but GDPR regulations allow up to 30 days for completion.
+The processing time depends on the amount of data and the current queue length.

 **Can I cancel a request after submitting it?**